theoephraim/node-google-spreadsheet/README.md

 Get information about the spreadsheet.
 Calls callback passing an object that contains:

+- `id` - the URL/id as returned from google
 - `title` - the title of the document
 - `updated` - last updated timestamp
 - `author` - auth info in an object